Ivy + Bean: No News Is Good News: Ivy + Bean, Book 8

 Is it any good?

-IVY + BEAN: NO NEWS IS GOOD NEWS is the eighth book in the Ivy + Bean series.
-By turns funny, relatable, heartwarming, silly, and prankish, it's an engaging read for young girls, with delicate black-and-white pencil drawings that portray the title characters' trials, tribulations, and fascinations with realism and wit.
+The eighth book in the Ivy + Bean series is by turns funny, relatable, heartwarming, silly, and prankish.
+It's an engaging read for young girls, with delicate black-and-white pencil drawings that portray the title characters' trials, tribulations, and fascinations with realism and wit.
 This book celebrates differences and girl friendship -- Ivy is quiet, Bean is loud, and in spite of their best efforts to resist their parents' urge to pair them together as friends, they realize they really do like each other.

 Readers will find a sidesplitting adventure that speaks their language, and parents can appreciate that this is the sort of book series that fosters a deep love of reading and sparks curiosity.

 Families can talk about...